ymotahhar/star-pyramid/README.md

 # star-pyramid
- Building a pyramid with stars
+ Building a pyramid with stars.